jacky-ttt/nightmare-in-electron-app/README.md

 This project demonstrate how to use nightmareJS in an electron application.
-It is developed on an MacOS machine and uses `electron-forge` for boilerplate.
+It is developed on a MacOS machine and uses `electron-forge` for boilerplate.

 1. install npm packages required by the project
 ```
 npm install